Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Monitor Employee Satisfaction

-Your institution should regularly analyze employee satisfaction.
-Your institution may choose either to conduct time-bound employee satisfaction research (e.g., a two-week review each year), or to collect satisfaction information on a continual basis.
-Regardless of the method used, your institution should aim to collect employee satisfaction data on at least a representative sample of employees— covering all types of employees, including those with disabilities—at least annually.
+Providers should regularly analyze employee satisfaction by choosing either to conduct time-bound employee satisfaction research (e.g., a two-week review each year) or to collect satisfaction information on a continual basis.
+Important is to collect satisfaction data on at least a representative sample of employees (covering all types of employees) at least annually by using a formal method, such as interviews, written surveys, and/or focus groups, ask employees to comment on satisfaction with factors such as:

 • Employment terms, including contract duration and remuneration